 - Love learning

-Click on the Year group links on the menu to the right for more detailed curriculum information.
+Click on the Year group links below for more detailed curriculum information:

 Holy Trinity School uses the Singapore Maths method.
 For more information, click here – Maths No Problem.

 Holy Trinity School uses the “Letters and Sounds” phonics programme which starts in the Nursery and continues through Reception, KS1 and KS2.
 When children are working on the higher phonics phases the “Support for Spelling” programme is then used for planning.